How does this medication work? What will it do for me?

 Some studies have suggested that there is an increased relative risk for healthy women to develop deep vein thrombosis or pulmonary embolism when they use hormone replacement therapy.
 Women with severe varicose veins or severe obesity, and those needing to stay in bed for 3 weeks or more, are generally considered to be at increased risk of venous thromboembolism (blood clots in the bloodstream).

 Breast cancer: Studies indicate an increased risk of breast cancer with long-term use of estrogen replacement therapy.
-If you have have breast nodules, fibrocystic disease, abnormal mammograms, or a strong family history of breast cancer, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have breast nodules, fibrocystic disease, abnormal mammograms, or a strong family history of breast cancer, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Women who take estrogens should have regular breast examinations and should be instructed in breast self-examination.

 Cholesterol: Oral estrogens can increase triglycerides in the blood.
 If you have high blood cholesterol levels, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.